 For Tietz F216, F416, and XF416 cameras, normalized images can be acquired from the camera by adding a property 'TietzFlatfieldDir' specifying the directory where the TVIPS flatfield images are located.

 Divide 16-bit by 2 command (Camera menu)

-This command toggles a mode in which all images from a 16-bit camera are divided by 2 in the camera plugin, prior to being received by SerialEM.
-In this mode, negative numbers in a dark-subtracted or gain-normalized image will be preserved instead of truncated at zero.
-This could be important for low-exposure images if the dark reference drifts downward.
-Another advantage of this mode is that the numbers shown in SerialEM will match those saved to a file.
+This command toggles a mode in which all images from a 16-bit camera are divided by 2 right after acquisition, prior to being received by SerialEM.
+In this mode, a signed integer image with a possible range from -32768 to 32767 will be produced, instead of an unsigned image with a range from 0 to 65535.
+Negative numbers in a dark-subtracted or gain-normalized image will thus be preserved instead of truncated at zero.
+This could be important for low-exposure images if the dark reference can drift downward.
+However, using this option does not increase the range of image counts that can be acquired.
 When this mode is selected, the options for treatment of 16-bit data in the File Properties dialog box will be disabled because they are no longer relevant.
 (The image has already been divided by 2 and will not be recognized as an unsigned 16-bit image.)

 Interpolate Dark Refs command (Camera menu)